lloyd99901/google-cache-domains/README.md

 Certain CDNs are not suitable for inclusion on this list because the content is entirely delivered over HTTPS and thus cannot be cached.

 For a list of currently identified uncacheable CDNs please see these issues: https://github.com/uklans/cache-domains/issues?q=is%3Aissue+is%3Aopen+label%3Ahttps-cantfix

-## Frequently Asked Questions

-If you have any questions, please check [our FAQs](faq.md).

-## Issues and Feedback

-Please raise all issues and feedback on GitHub at [uklans/cache-domains](https://github.com/uklans/cache-domains/issues).

 ## Useful Information